-The felling cut is made from the opposite side of the tree and it must be perfectly horizontal.
-Stand on the left side of the tree and cut on the pull stroke.
+The felling cut is made from the opposite side of the trunk and it must be perfectly horizontal.
+Try to take a correct position so you are able to cut on the pull stroke.

-Make the felling cut about 3-5 cm (1.5-2 inches) above the bottom directional cut.
+Make the felling cut about 0-3 cm (0-1.5 inches) above the bottom directional cut.

 Set the spike bumper (if one is fitted) just behind the felling hinge.
 Use full throttle and advance the chain/bar slowly into the tree.
-Make sure the tree does not start to move in the opposite direction to your intended felling direction.
-Drive a wedge or breaking bar into the cut as soon as it is deep enough.
+Make sure the tree-top does not start to move in the opposite direction to your intended felling direction.